FIWARE/tutorials.NGSI-LD/docs/datamodels.md

     -   Attribute type: **Property**.
 [Text](https://schema.org/Text)
 -   `honorificPrefix`: An honorific prefix preceding a Person's name such as Dr/Mrs/Mr.
     -   Attribute type: **Property**.
 [Text](https://schema.org/Text)
--   `honorificSuffix`: An honorific suffix preceding a Person's name such as M.D. /PhD/MSCSW. interactionStatistic InteractionCounter The number of interactions for the CreativeWork using the WebSite or SoftwareApplication.
-The most specific child type of InteractionCounter should be used.
-Supersedes interactionCount.
+-   `honorificSuffix`: An honorific suffix preceding a Person's name such as M.D. /PhD/MSCSW.
     -   Attribute type: **Property**.
 [Text](https://schema.org/Text)
 -   `isicV4`: The International Standard of Industrial Classification of All Economic Activities (ISIC), Revision 4 code for a particular organization, business person, or place.